orvi-tmp/learning-c-with-pebble/chapter03.md

 >
 There are other data type rules.
 The opposite of static typing is *dynamic typing*.
 In dynamic typing, variables change their data type depending on the values assigned to them.
 Variables need no declaration because they have no initial data type.
 If the example above were dynamically typed, the last line does not convert the result to double before assignment, the variable takes on a float data type to match the right hand expression's data type.
 >
-Javascript, another language that can be used to program Pebble watches, is an example of a dynamically typed language.
+Javascript, another language that can be used to program Pebble smartwatches, is an example of a dynamically typed language.
 In Javascript, variables are declared, but they are simply called "var" to indicate they are variables.
 The data type of a variable is assigned when a value is assigned.

 In C, variables are also *strongly typed*.
 This means that once variables are bound to a data type, they stay bound to that type.
 Which means that they cannot not change types, but require other types to be converted to their data type before they are assigned.